phreeza/manuscript_axon_potentials/doc/manuscript.md

 correlation coefficient for all recordings was $R^2=0.56\pm 0.15$.
 The correlation coefficient for the example shown in [@fig:barnowl] was 0.62.

+We note that in fitting the model to the data, we are referring to the membrane voltage averaged over many trials.
+In order to asses how valid this approximation is for a single trial, we referred to the work of
+@Kuokkanen2010Origin, who showed that in the case of a sinusoidal stimulation, this question can be answered in frequency space.
+They show that the signal to noise ratio (SNR), i\.e\. the ratio between the signal power related to the sinusoidal stimulation to the power related to random fluctuations is given by
+$\text{SNR}=N\lambda\nu^2T$, where $N$ is the number of independent sources, i.e. incoming axons, $\lambda$ is the mean firing rate of the axons, $\nu$ is the vector strength, meaning the degree of synchronization between the fibers, and $T$ is the time over which the response is recorded.
+The recording length
+$T$ (or equivalently, the number of repetitions) has to be chosen such that the SNR is large enough, e\.g\. > 100, to be fit to the model.
+In the case of the barn owl, the SNR for a recording of 80 ms was given as 417 by @Kuokkanen2010Origin for tonal stimulation.
+The data shown here used the average over 10 trials with a duration of 5 ms each corresponding to a total duration of 50ms.
+This would lead to an SNR of 260 which is sufficiently large.
+In general, as long as there is some non-zero degree of synchronization between axon fibers, a desired SNR can be obtained by increasing the recording time.

 Dipole moments of idealized axon bundles
 ----